hrydgard/ppsspp-site/docs/development/ppsspp-internals/networking.md

 Note: the non-200 responses are treated as failures here, contrary to the HTTPRequest class!!!
 By the way, I don't know if naett can handle redirects.
 I literally don't know.

 Note: the exact same scenario (404 and such) produces error logs and not warning logs for HTTPRequest.
+Another inconsistency!

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------